RSS

 Think Like a Buyer When Selling A Home

-You may not be able to change room layouts, sizes or locations, but you can choose how your place creates first impressions. whether it is an apartment, a townhome, a single-family detached home, or a $400,000 or a $1,500,000 place!
-You would be surprised by how many homes I have shown over the years, regardless of price, were appealing and ones that were not!
+You may not be able to change room layouts, sizes or locations, but you can choose how your place creates first impressions, whether it is an apartment, a townhome, a single-family detached home, or a $400,000 or a $1,500,000 place!
+You would be surprised by how many homes I have shown over the years, regardless of price, that were appealing and ones that were not!

 When you bought your home, you probably comparison-shopped.
 According to the latest Realtor stats, the average purchaser looks at 8 to 12 properties before purchasing a home.